-Report the Fall 2020 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2021 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level

-Do not count undergraduate or graduate student teaching assistants as faculty.
+• Do not count undergraduate or graduate student teaching assistants as faculty.

-Fall 2020 Student to Faculty ratio 14 to 1 (based on 3944 students and 289 faculty).
+Fall 2021 Student to Faculty ratio 13 to 1 (based on and 284 students).